Tony Cook – Early Childhood, Schools and Youth

 Martin has held a number of senior positions in other ACT Government agencies and worked as an advisor to a member of the ACT Legislative Assembly.
 He has played a key role in a number of Ministerial Advisory Councils and supported Ministers at Ministerial Council meetings covering Housing, Community and Disability Services, Immigration and Multicultural Affairs, Aboriginal and Torres Strait Islander Affairs and Employment, Education, Early Childhood, Training and Youth Affairs.

 Martin holds an Economics Degree from the Australian National University and a Graduate Diploma in Applied Finance and Investment.

-Prior to joining the former Department of Education, Employment and Workplace Relations (DEEWR) in August 2013, Jackie jointly led the Schools Funding Taskforce with DEEWR’s Associate Secretary Tony Cook for twelve months in the Department of the Prime Minister and Cabinet.
+Prior to joining the former Department of Education, Employment and Workplace Relations (DEEWR) in August 2013, Jackie jointly led the Schools Funding Taskforce with DEEWR for twelve months in the Department of the Prime Minister and Cabinet.

-From 2009 to 2011 Jackie worked in the Department of Immigration and Citizenship and was the Deputy Secretary responsible for Business Services (2011) and Detention and Community Services (2009 - 2010) during a very busy time for the department.
+From 2009 to 2011 Jackie worked in the Department of Immigration and Citizenship and was the Deputy Secretary responsible for Business Services (2011), including responsibility for finance and IT, and Detention and Community Services (2009 - 2010) during a very busy time for the department.

-Jackie has also worked in a number of senior positions in a range of Commonwealth portfolios, including the Department of Finance in Budget Group where she was largely focused on social welfare areas of the budget and on the overall coordination of the budget, which provided great oversight into whole of government processes.
+Jackie has also worked in a number of senior positions in a range of Commonwealth portfolios, including the Department of Finance in Budget Group with responsibility for the social welfare areas of the budget and on the overall coordination of the budget.

 In the Commonwealth health and family and community services portfolios Jackie has worked extensively on policy and program management including management of a range of income support payments.